|

 condensed manner, which became the basis for philosophical teachings in most

-Tibetan traditions.
+Tibetan traditions (known as Lam Rim in the Gelugpa school and Lam Dre in the Sakya school).
 After Atisha, the influence from Indian teachers was limited.

 Atisha's main disciple was the layman Dromtönpa, who founded the Kadam-tradition.